radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ![Active Directory Types](Media/ad-types.jpg)

-If you are virtualizing and detecting changes from a Global Catalog, then you must use the USNChanged changed connector because the DirSync and Hybrid connectors cannot detect change events on sub-domains.
+If you are virtualizing and detecting changes from a Global Catalog, then you must use the USNChanged type because the DirSync and Hybrid types cannot detect change events on sub-domains.
 The flowchart below helps to decide which change detection mechanism to use.

 ![Change detection mechanism flowchart](Media/image36.png)